spurin/diveintoansible-lab/README.md

 ### Running the lab

+If you're running a modern version of Docker as supplied via Docker Desktop, you should use compose as a subcommand, for example - `docker compose`.

+If you're running Docker via Linux and have downloaded the docker-compose binary direct, please use `docker-compose`.

-You should then be able to run the following in your command prompt or terminal, directly from the diveintoansible-lab directory -
+You will then be able to run the equivalent in your command prompt or terminal, directly from the diveintoansible-lab directory.

 ```
-docker-compose up
+docker compose up
 ```

 If all goes well, it should start the lab environment.
 The lab is ready for use when you see text similar to the following -